fpereiro/proof/notes.md

    - c is called by 3arg ce and 3arg cr.
    - c1 is for internal use of c only.

-c (taken as a whole together with f', c1 and pe)
+c:
    1) go to the leftmost of the tape
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds the 3rd argument, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
+   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
       3-1-2) go right until finding two blanks in a row 3-1-3) when it finds two blanks in a row, advance one more position and start going right in twos.